 3. Testing All Possible Parameter Request Combinations

-Validating the parameters is one of the most essential things but challenging sometimes.
+Validating the parameters is one of the essential things but challenging sometimes.
 It must demonstrate how fast you are serving those parameters.
-The team needs to be sure every single crucial parameter data uses the appropriate string or numerical data type, fits within an assigned value range, fits within length limitations, and passes another validation criterion.
+The team needs to be sure every crucial parameter data uses the appropriate string or numerical data type, fits within an assigned value range, fits within length limitations, and passes another validation criterion.

-Solution to the Challenge: This can be solved by having continuous synthetic API monitoring to grab the issues early on.
+It can be solved by having continuous synthetic API monitoring to grab the issues early on.
 Besides, it must be combined with an APM solution to get a complete 360-degree view.

 5. Tracking System Integration